awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.rst

 ======================================

-When you create an ASP.NET Core MVC application in Visual Studio, the constructor for :file:`Startup.cs` handles configuration by reading in various input sources, using the :code:`ConfigurationBuilder` and setting the :code:`Configuration` property to the built :code:`IConfiguration` object.
+When you create an ASP.NET Core MVC application in Visual Studio, the constructor for :file:`Startup.cs` handles configuration by reading in various input sources from configuration providers, such as reading *appsettings.json*.

 .. literalinclude:: how-to/net-core/configurationBuilder.cs
    :language: csharp